 Watch: Did You Know..?
 Der Klassiker

 Many of the fans watching around the world - and certainly Youssoufa Moukoko - were not born for what was a classic Klassiker on 27 November 1971.
 They will certainly have heard about it though, and Dortmund fans, look away now!
 Hosts Bayern triumphed 11-1 to record their biggest Bundesliga win.

 Klopp masterminded one of Dortmund's most famous Klassiker triumphs, which the now Liverpool boss classed as "the most exceptional moment in our history."
 Already Bundesliga champions, Die Schwarzgelben faced Bayern in Berlin in the DFB Cup final.
-Ninety minutes later – fuelled by a magnificent Lewandowski hat-trick – BVB lifted the trophy, though the emphatic 5-2 scoreline probably stung Bayern even more.
+Ninety minutes later – fuelled by a magnificent Lewandowski hat-trick – BVB lifted the trophy for their first and so far only domestic double, though the emphatic 5-2 scoreline probably stung Bayern even more.

 Bayern did take sweet revenge, though, and on the biggest stage.
 In the first-ever all-German UEFA Champions League final in 2012/13, Arjen Robben's 89th-minute goal left Bayern on top of Europe for the fifth time thanks to a 2-1 win at Wembley in a season they completed an (at the time) unprecedented treble masterminded by Jupp Heynckes.

 "It was like a fairy tale — winning the final at Wembley and scoring in the last minute," Robben told The New York Times.
 "It can’t get any better."